 Architectural Digest.
 In this example, the unsubscribe link is hidden in one line next to the “Private Policy.”
 Chances are that users won’t find it here.
 Besides, the wording in the result isn’t logical: “View our Unsubscribe.”

 Valfre.
-This brand places an unsubscribe link correctly, but makes the font size so small, that it’s almost impossible to find the link without the magnifying glass. 🔎
+This brand places an unsubscribe link correctly but makes the font size so small, that it’s almost impossible to find the link without the magnifying glass. ?

 Art.com.
-In this case, the unsubscribe link is highlighted with blue color — a uniform color for all types of links, which users find easily.
+In this case, the unsubscribe link is highlighted in blue color — a uniform color for all types of links, which users find easily.
 It is separated from other elements in the email, has a larger font size, and placed along with “Contact us” and “Privacy.”

 Mitsubishi.
 It’s quite easy to find the essential word “unsubscribe” here because it is underlined and bold.
 If it wasn't, you wouldn’t find it in the text.